Your organisation will face a crisis.

 From natural disaster to data breach, inappropriate behaviour to product tampering, a crisis can ravage your business internally and destroy your credibility in the eyes of your customers.

-The tools to mechanise your crisis communication
+The tools to mechanise your crisis response

 We will share the tools you need to deal with a crisis effectively, then put them to practise.
 That’s because when it comes to crisis, talking heads are one thing.
 But the only way to really train for a crisis is to go through one.

-World-class speakers at NZ’s first simulation event
+World-class speakers at NZ’s only simulation event

 The conference mixes world-class speakers, all with extensive crisis communication and management experience, and our world-leading simulation where we put your team through their paces to test their crisis readiness.